 Women comprise more than half of the population and make history virtually everywhere.
 Yet, only eight U.S. national park sites specifically commemorate some aspect of women’s history.
-How many of these sites can you name?

 Editor’s note: Since NPCA published this story, two new park sites devoted to women’s history, the Harriet Tubman National Historical Park in New York and the Belmont-Paul Women’s Equality National Monument in Washington, D.C., have become part of the National Park System.
 Information on both sites is included in the original story below.

 National park sites devoted to women’s history may be few in number, but the lives these eight places honor are groundbreaking and inspirational.